MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-task-item.md

 - csharp
 ---

-# How to: Create a Task Item
+# Create a Task Item

 This example shows how to create a task item by using the [MarkAsTask(OlMarkInterval)](https://msdn.microsoft.com/en-us/library/bb609068\(v=office.15\)) method.